-Inspect the air cleaner/filter at the scheduled maintenance intervals.
-See Scheduled Maintenance on page 11-1.
+Inspect or replace the air cleaner/ filter at the scheduled maintenance intervals listed in Scheduled Maintenance on page 11-2.
 If you are driving in dusty/dirty conditions, inspect the filter at each engine oil change.

 How to Inspect the Engine Air Cleaner/Filter